 Students at the Jameel House of Traditional Arts / Cairo are taught a two-year diploma programme, developed and delivered by the Prince’s School, according to the same principles and standards as the postgraduate courses at the Prince’s School in London.
 An overview of the diploma programme at the Jameel House of Traditional Arts / Cairo is available here.

-Located at the Fustat Traditional Crafts Centre in the heart of the historic district of Old Cairo, the Jameel House of Traditional Arts / Cairo focuses on the preservation of local cultural heritage, including through field trips to major monuments and practical design and make projects.
-JHTA/C also supports graduates seeking employment or to establish businesses in the traditional arts.
+Located at the Fustat Traditional Crafts Centre in the heart of the historic district of Old Cairo, the Jameel House of Traditional Arts / Cairo focuses on the preservation of local cultural heritage, including through field projects at major monuments and practical design and make projects.
+Art Jameel also supports graduates from the diploma programme seeking employment or to establish businesses in the traditional arts.

 Around 20 students graduate each year and join the many alumni who connect through the programme’s alumni club and participate in the annual alumni exhibition.